 What the hell, I throw in a baby penguin too

 Weren't expecting that one were you.
-Just keeping you on your toes
+Just keeping you on your toesmuch love

 -Maren